Battle of Abukir (1799): Battle

-Outside the Pasha's tent, the mayhem did not cease, and the Turkish army had broke into a complete rout and thousands of soldiers were fleeing to the sea in both sides of the Peninsula.
-A few thousand of the Turks retreated northwards and took refuge inside the fort of Aboukir, these included the Pasha's son.
-These troops were reinforced by a detachment of English marines, which Sidney dispatched from HMS Tigre.
-The French bombarded the fort day and night, and the Turkish officers soon agreed to surrender, but their troops mutinied against this, having heard of the great slaughter of Ottoman prisoners captured by the French in the siege of Jaffa.
+Outside the Pasha's tent, the mayhem did not cease, and the Ottoman army had broken into a complete rout and thousands of soldiers were fleeing to the sea on both sides of the Peninsula.
+A few thousand Ottoman troops retreated northwards and took refuge inside the fort of Aboukir, these included the Pasha's son.
+These troops were reinforced by a detachment of British marines which Sidney dispatched from HMS Tigre.
+The French bombarded the fort day and night, and the Ottoman officers soon agreed to surrender, but their troops mutinied against this, having heard of the massacre of Ottoman prisoners captured by the French in the siege of Jaffa.

 Napoleon at this stage left for Alexandria and gave charge of the siege to Lannes.
-Mustapha Pasha, who was now a captive of the French, wrote multiple dispatches to the beleaguered Turks, ordering them to surrender, this was refused and the survivors of the battle swore to defend the fort to their last extremity.
-The Pasha's 2nd letter to the besieged Turks chided them for their continued resistance, which was spilling more blood needlessly, at this juncture the besieged Turks agreed to a ceasefire.
-Bertrand (French colonel in charge of the engineers) used advantage of this ceasefire to reconnoiter the fort, but a firefight broke out subsequently.
-The Turks sallied out of the fort and captured a few houses infront of it (there was several buildings infront of the fort), Lannes wanted to counterattack and drive them back, but he was dissuaded from this by Bertrand, who wisely stated that even if these buildings were retaken, it would cost the French more troops when the Turks try to recapture them, and advised Lannes to wait a few days until the digging of siege trenches was complete, which would force the Turkish soldiers back inside the fort, and the siege would ideally cost no casualties to the French.
-The Turks, encouraged by their small success, made another sortie and captured more buildings in the village on June 28.
+Pasha, who was now a captive of the French, wrote multiple dispatches to the beleaguered Ottomans, ordering them to surrender, this was refused and the survivors of the battle swore to defend the fort to their last extremity.
+The Pasha's second letter to the besieged Ottomans chided them for their continued resistance, which was spilling more blood needlessly, at this juncture the besieged Ottomans agreed to a ceasefire.
+The French colonel in charge of the engineers, Bertrand used the advantage of this ceasefire to reconnoiter the fort, but a firefight broke out subsequently.
+The Ottomans sallied out of the fort and captured a few houses in front of it, Lannes wanted to counterattack and drive them back, but he was dissuaded from this by Bertrand, who wisely stated that even if these buildings were retaken, it would cost the French more troops when the Ottomans try to recapture them, and advised Lannes to wait a few days until the digging of siege trenches was complete, which would force the Ottoman soldiers back inside the fort, and the siege would ideally cost no casualties to the French.
+The Ottomans, encouraged by their small success, made another sortie and captured more buildings in the village on June 28.
 And after this, even made a sortie on French positions on Sheikh hill.

-Lannes could not hold back anymore and ordered an attack to drive the Turks back into the fort.
+Lannes could not hold back anymore and ordered an attack to drive the Ottomans back into the fort.
 During the fighting, he was wounded with a musket ball, and had to be evacuated.
 General Menou (military governor of Rosetta at the time) then took command of the siege.
-The Turks then made yet another sortie, capturing a bridgehead to the fort.
-Davout, who was in the siege trenches, attacked the Turks and drove them out of the village back inside the fortress.
+The Ottomans then made yet another sortie, capturing a bridgehead to the fort.
+Davout, who was in the siege trenches, attacked the Ottomans and drove them out of the village back inside the fortress.
 At the 30th, two batteries of heavy guns and three batteries of mortars came into action and began bombarding the fort, while at the night of the 30th French sappers began mining below the fort to mine and blow up the counterscarp.
-But at August 2nd, at dawn, the Turks crowded out of their fort, without any envoy of capitulation.
-The Turkish troops were starved, and many became delirious and half-crazed from drinking seawater over the course of the siege.
+But at 2 August, at dawn, the Ottomans crowded out of their fort, without any envoy of capitulation.
+The Ottoman troops were starved, and many became delirious and half-crazed from drinking seawater over the course of the siege.
 After holding out for 8 days, they simply walked out en-masse and asked for mercy.
 Of their surrender, the French captain Charles François describes the surrender;